micahpearlman/zero-tiny-ble/docs/zero-tiny-ble-getting-started-guide.md

 * For iOS you will need [XCode with the iOS SDK](https://developer.apple.com/devcenter/ios/index.action).
 * Example code and upto date documents on the [Zero Tiny BLE Github](https://github.com/micahpearlman/zero-tiny-ble)

+## Powering Up Your Zero Tiny BLE

+* Plug in a USB mini B cable -OR- 3.7V LiPo battery.
+* You should see a blinking blue LED.
+This means that the Bluetooth radio is up and running.
+* _IF_ you have both a LiPo battery and a the USB plugged in you will see a green LED.
+This means that the USB is charging the battery _and_ powering the board.

 ## Setting Up Arduino Environment for ATTiny85

 _Instructions are derived from [High-Low Tech tutorial](http://highlowtech.org/?p=1695)._